NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-3.md

 4. Even Airlines with 0 revenue are included.

 :::note[FYI]
-The revenue comes from the tickets.
+The revenue comes from the tickets (airplane ticket in any status).
 :::

 ## Access Granted